20 Best Tools Found on Amazon for Your Home Tool Kit

 Sometimes the wood surrounding a stripped screw is also damaged.
 In that case, check out this tip to give a replacement screw more bite.

 We’ve already talked about classic work gloves, but when working with liquids, especially potentially harmful ones, you need a different type of protection.
 Nitrile gloves are inexpensive, and can easily be kept to the side of the workbench or tucked into a tool bag.
 The nitrile variety means that those with latex allergies don’t need to worry about a reaction, and because they’re disposable, you don’t have to worry about washing them.
 They’re even thin enough that you can wear them underneath your regular work gloves, providing multiple layers of protection.
-Here’s more about why nitrile gloves are an essential part of your tool kit.

 Anyone who works with electricity should have a non-contact voltage tester in their tool kit, even if you’re careful to cut the power at the breaker box before starting work.
 Electrical circuits can be nonintuitive, and you can never know with certainty that the power is off without checking for a current.
 It takes about a third of a second to wave a voltage tester over an electrical fixture before beginning work.
 And, with that level of simplicity, there’s no excuse for not being safe!
 These DIY safety tips were learned the hard way.